Devarapallivamsi/DE_projects/README.md

 * Schema will be changed (dropping per-row result of checks) to match the input file schema.
 * Each record is routed to either redshift table (if it succesfully passes the checks) or to the S3 bucket (created above).
 * The results of the data quality checks will trigger the publishing of a message in SNS topic.

+### 6. Testing and Verification
+* Upload the sample parquet file to financial_trans_bucket and verify that the pipeline gets triggered.
+* Query the redshift table for the records and confirm the columns do not contain any null values.
+* Ensure an email notification is received upon completion of the pipeline run.